Bringing home a new puppy: the ultimate guide

 Next, bring the puppy to see them - keeping them on the lead for now.

 As the two pets interact, be sure to reward positive behaviour with verbal praise (forget treats for the time being).
 Watch them closely and if there’s any tension or negative body language, distract them with a familiar command.

 If you have more than one resident pet, it’s best to repeat this process step by step, pet by pet.
 Don’t panic if this seems like a daunting prospect, your vet will happily advise you.

 When it comes to feeding, be sure to feed your puppy separately from your other pets, just until they’re used to each other.

 So long as dogs and puppies aren’t competing for food, they should be the best of friends in no time!

 - Dogs are creatures of habit and learn through association.
 Help them feel comfortable in their new home with a stable environment and set routine.

 - Socialise your puppy with plenty of training.
 Remember to be patient at all times and to always use positive reinforcement or reward-based methods.
-Generally, puppies love training - as your puppy grows, why not consider a training class?
+Generally, puppies love training - as your puppy grows, why not consider a training class or puppy socialisation party?